scheingraber/vimdows-ng/README.md

 - show tooltip "Vimdows" when active (useful when hiding task bar)
 - correction of indent and undo
 - provide another script to remap caps to esc.
+- limit of 50 to not blindly execute a repeated command too often (e.g. 500w -> 50w)

 ###Application-specific modifications:
 ####Matlab: